 of government he created included two Kings, five ephors (executives), a council of thirty elders and a general assembly which was made up of all male citizens.
 Full citizenship was reserved for the elite, known as the Spartiates who spent much of their time training for and fighting in wars, while their helots worked the land to provide food for the communal mess halls known as syssitia.
 This is where the Spartiates ate their meals and each was expected to contribute a certain quota of

 every month.
 Those who could not keep up with their commitment were kicked out and became part of the inferior classes.
 Children served and then listened to the men discuss state affairs and other topics, as part of their education.
 Girls were required to exercise and be strong so that they would give birth to strong men.
 They were also required to dance naked in front of the men to teach them bravery and to be too ashamed to let themselves get fat.
 The boys learned to read and write but their primary educational

 goal was to learn to be brave and strong.

 Maybe the most frightening of the Spartan institutions were the Crypteia, where young boys were sent to the countryside to live off the land similar to 'Outward Bound' except for a critical difference.
 These boys were permitted to kill any helot they ran into.
 This pretty much kept the helots at home.

 The Spartans not only feared their own subjugated population but they also feared ideas (like democracy for instance) entering and polluting their system.
 They would occasionally expel all foreigners and they discouraged commerce and trade by banning ownership of silver and gold, instead using heavy iron coins which were then dipped in vinegar to make brittle.
-This eliminated the import of luxury items, robbery, bribery, prostitution, jewelry and the amassing of property
+This eliminated the import of luxury items, robbery, bribery, prostitution, jewelry and the amassing

 and resulted in a society where it was impossible to get richer than your neighbor, creating equality, among the Spartan elite anyway.